MedVSR: Medical Video Super-Resolution with Cross State-Space Propagation: Methodology

 \subsection{MedVSR Framework Overview}

 Given a LR video sequence with frames $F_1, ..., F_T$, our goal is to generate the super-resolved (SR) frames $F_1^{'}, ..., F_T^{'}$ with a specific scaling factor.
-The overall architecture of our proposed MedVSR is shown in Fig. \ref{fig:main}, which takes three consecutive LR frames as input and operates recurrently.
+The overall architecture of our proposed MedVSR is shown in Fig. \ref{fig:main}.
+It adopts a bidirectional recurrent paradigm where the backward branch propagates features recurrently from the end of the sequence to the beginning.
+Specifically, it utilizes second-order propagation to incorporate features from the two subsequent frames, thereby refining the feature estimation for the current frame.
 It is constructed with a feature extraction part with plain convolution, multiple forward and backward Cross State-Space Propagation (CSSP) branches, and an Inner State-Space Reconstruction (ISSR) module to produce the final feature.